pylayers/pylayers/doc/notebook/1-GIS/Multisubsegments.md

 WARNING:traits.has_traits:DEPRECATED: traits.has_traits.wrapped_class, 'the 'implements' class advisor has been deprecated.
 Use the 'provides' class decorator.
 ```

-This section presents a simple Ray Tracing simulation with different material properties of a subsegment separating 2 rooms.
+Let start by loading a simple layout with 2 single rooms.
+The multi subsegment appears in the middle with the red vertical lines.
+Each subsegment is materialized by a  segment.

 ```python
 >>> L=Layout('defstr3.ini')
 >>> f,a=L.showG('s',subseg=True,figsize=(10,10))
 ```

 The studied configuration is composed of a simple 2 rooms building separated by a subsegment which has a multi subsegment attribute.
-The attribute of the subsegment can be changed  with the method [`chgmss`](http://pylayers.github.io/pylayers/modules/generated/pylayers.gis.layout.Layout.chgmss.html) (change multisubsegment)
+The attribute of the subsegment can be changed  with the method [`chgmss`](http://pylayers.github.io/pylayers/modules/generated/pylayers.gis.layout.Layout.chgmss.html) (change multisubsegment).
+In the example WOOD in the lower part then 10cm of AIR then wood again until the ceiling.

 ```python
 >>> L.chgmss(1,ss_name=['WOOD','AIR','WOOD'],ss_z =[(0.0,2.7),(2.7,2.8),(2.8,3)],ss_offset=[0,0,0])